agorakit/agorakit/readme.md

 ## Agorakit, groupware for citizens

-Agorakit is web-based, open source groupware for citizens' initiatives.
-By creating collaborative groups, people can discuss topics, organize events, store files and keep everyone updated as needed.
-AgoraKit is a forum, calendar, file manager and email notifier.
+Agorakit is open source Web-based groupware.
+Create collaborative groups where you can organize, discuss, schedule, store & update everyone about what's important.

-Manage communication, decision making, membership, files and events.
-Flexible email notifications per group, per user preferences.
-Most of the time, no admin is involved in the process as we try to keep it as horizontal as possible.
-And all the information stays on your own server!
+Agorakit contains a forum, calendar, file manager and email notifier to help you manage membership, communication, and decision-making as simply as possible.
+Most of the time, no admin is required in the process as we try to keep it as flat as possible.
+All the information stays on your own server!

 Check the [website](https://www.agorakit.org) for a more colorful overview or review the [docs](https://docs.agorakit.org).